Long Term Mission

 Long Term Missionary Application

-Please complete this form to request financial support from Village Church for your mission, applicants must be committing to 1 year or more and be a member of Village Church to qualify.
+Please complete this form to request financial support from Village Church for your mission, applicants must be committing to 1 year or more and be a member of

-Long Term Missionaries
+Our Long Term Missionaries

 The Dyck Family